BiancaCarneiro/worm-scraper/README.md

 # Worm Scraper

-Web scraper for parahumans novel
+Web scraper for parahumans novel, gatters the book from https://parahumans.wordpress.com/ and transforms it into an epub.

 All rights to Wildbow.